Bijou Phillips files for divorce from Danny Masterson after rape sentence

 Bijou Phillips, a model and actor who was in the courtroom as the "That '70s Show" star was sentenced, filed for divorce Monday in Santa Barbara Superior Court, according to court records.

+"Ms. Phillips has decided to file for divorce from her husband during this unfortunate time.
+Her priority remains with her daughter," her attorney Peter A. Lauzon said in a statement.
+"This period has been unimaginably hard on the marriage and the family. ...
+Ms. Phillips acknowledges that Mr. Masterson is a wonderful father to their daughter.
+She hopes that everyone will respect her family’s privacy in these difficult times."

-She cited "irreconcilable differences" as the reason for the divorce and is seeking spousal support and legal fees, according to the filing.
+Phillips, 43, cited “irreconcilable differences” as the reason for the divorce and is seeking spousal support and legal fees, according to the filing.

 She has also petitioned to have her legal name restored to Bijou Phillips.